How to Create Your Own IGTV Series in 2021

 Okay, now that you’ve got some tips on filming, there are certain building blocks that make for a great IGTV series.

-First, you want every single video to start strong, both in the preview on Instagram and the video itself on IGTV.
+You want every single video to start strong, both in the preview on Instagram and the video itself on IGTV.
 Ideally, within the first ten seconds, you want to explain what you’ll talk about and why it matters to your audience.

 Check out how Later uses a similar style and format for all our title screens — each video has a custom title screen that reflects not only the topic of the video but also aligns with Later’s overall Instagram aesthetic:

 It’s also a good idea to include a call-to-action (CTA) at the end where you ask your audience to like and share the video so they can help amplify your message!

 This is also a great place to get feedback from your audience on what topics they want you to cover in future videos.

 Step #5: Add to or Create a Series